n-lp/Normal/README.md

-# animation
+# Mundane
-bla, bla, bla
+Mundane is a 2D animation project that follows a young very special girl in an extraordinary occasion.